tomjoht/tomjoht.github.io/_zamm/1-why-reread-zen-and-art-of-motorcycle-maintenance.md

 ## Non-parallels: mental illness, theories of philosophy, maintenance skills

-Despite these parallels with _Zen and the Art of Motorcycle Maintenance_ (abbreviated as "ZAMM"), I've never struggled with mental illness nor have I undergone electroshock therapy, as the ZAMM narrator has.
+Despite these parallels with ZAMM, I've never struggled with mental illness nor undergone electroshock therapy, as the ZAMM narrator has.
 (It's not mentioned explicitly in the book, but it's assumed the narrator had a form of schizophrenia.)

 I've also never been obsessed with rhetoric versus dialectic or classic versus romantic dualities.
 These are central themes for the ZAMM narrator.
 He develops a philosophy theory about Quality over the course of 400 pages.
-I've never been this philosophically minded or rigorous, nor do I have an IQ of 170.
+I've never been this philosophically minded or intellectually rigorous, nor do I have an IQ of 170.

 Also, I don't know how to do my own motorcycle maintenance.
 I can barely change the oil in my car, let alone tune a motorcycle.
 I'm not the type of person who dismantles an engine to see how it works and wonders why everyone around him doesn't fix his own motorcycle, car, or bicycle.
 I do some basic bike repairs, but nothing noteworthy.
 I don't have an engineering "knack" for fixing things.
-About half the things I try to fix become more broken.
+About half the things I try to fix become more broken as a result.

 ## Ambivalent relationships with technology

 Like the narrator, I've struggled to define my relationship with technology, which you can see in series like [Journey away from smartphones](https://idratherbewriting.com/smartphones/overview.html), in which I stripped back my smartphone in an attempt to regain my attention and focus.
 I've been to India to present at a conference but haven't studied eastern practices like Zen Buddhism in extended ways.

 Five years ago, I used the Calm Meditation app about ten minutes each day for a stretch of two months before abandoning it.
-I got a taste of mindfulness but never exceeded short guided meditations, sadly.
+I got a taste of mindfulness but never exceeded short guided meditations.
 Even so, I've been wanting to notice more of the missed details around me.
 I recently read Rob Walker's _[The Art of Noticing](https://www.amazon.com/Art-Noticing-Creativity-Inspiration-Discover/dp/0525521240)_ and have been seeking ways to see more of the unseen perspective.
 I do like finding new details in previously familiar environments.

 {% include ads.html %}

 ## Kids and concerns for their well-being

-In _Zen and the Art of Motorcycle Maintenance_, the narrator has an 11-year-old son Chris riding on the back of his motorcycle, and he fears that his son might be developing similar mental illness issues as the narrator, which breaks the narrator's heart.
+In ZAMM, the narrator has an 11-year-old son Chris riding on the back of his motorcycle, and he fears that his son might be developing similar mental illness issues as the narrator, which breaks the narrator's heart.

 I can relate to seeing a child's optimism toward life while also sensing they're unknowingly struggling with some mental/emotional challenges.
 I have four kids, ranging from ages 13 to 22.
 They're brilliant; they also have some challenges from ADHD to anxiety.

-## Questions to get out of _Zen and the Art of Motorcycle Maintenance_
+## Questions to get out of ZAMM

-After listening to Grabski's talk, I started thinking that maybe rereading _Zen and the Art of Motorcycle Maintenance_ would be a good idea.
+After listening to Grabski's talk, I started thinking that maybe rereading ZAMM would be a good idea.
 Of course, I'd forgotten almost all the details of the book, having read it 30 years earlier.
 In re-reading my journal at that time, I realize that I didn't understand much of the book, and I didn't find it particularly enjoyable at the time (the narrator does a lot of philosophizing, which can be hard to follow at times).

 In rereading the text, I wondered the following:

-* How would I interpret _Zen and the Art of Motorcycle Maintenance_ differently now, as a technical writer, than when I was a 17-year-old high school graduate?
+* How would I interpret ZAMM differently now, as a technical writer, than when I was a 17-year-old high school graduate?
 * How would my life's experiences change and shape my interpretation of the book?
 * Could I see the book in a light that others wouldn't see?
 * Were there clues and themes in the book that perhaps steered my life into technical writing before I was aware that I would go in this direction?

-With this backstory, let me jump more into _Zen and the Art of Motorcycle Maintenance_.
+With this backstory, let me jump more into ZAMM.
 My takes on the book won't be academic but will be more personal thoughts and applications, related mostly to technical writing.

 <figure><img style="max-width: 600px" src="{{site.media}}/zamm/rereading_zamm_pages_open2.jpg" alt="Re-reading Zen and the Art of Motorcycle Maintenance" />
 <figcaption>Re-reading Zen and the Art of Motorcycle Maintenance</figcaption></figure>

+Go to the next post, [Main takeaway: How to incorporate intuitive thinking](incorporating-intuitive-thinking.html).